 Mr. Raynes has advanced the law on behalf of injured victims in Pennsylvania’s appellate courts including in the Pennsylvania Supreme Court.
 In the case of Toney v.
 Chester County Hosp., 36 A.3d 83 (Pa.
 2011), Mr. Raynes convinced the Pennsylvania Supreme Court to significantly expand the responsibility of doctors to provide accurate information to patients.
 The Toney case is one of the most important pronouncements of the boundaries of a negligent infliction of emotional distress claim under Pennsylvania Law.

 Mr. Raynes’ commitment to the community at large and to injured individuals extends beyond the Courtroom.
 From 2013 through 2015, Mr. Raynes led a pro bono Campaign against the Canadian Government on behalf of the then 94 living Canadian Thalidomide survivors.
-The Campaign gained national attention in the Canadian press and led a historic unanimous vote by the Canadian Parliament and the securing of an $180 million dollar fund for the Canadian Thalidomide survivors.
-In addition, Mr. Raynes and his wife Liz are funding the construction of a home to accommodate American physicians and nurses who travel to a Tanzanian medical center to provide volunteer medical services.
+The Campaign gained national attention in the Canadian press and led to a historic unanimous vote by the Canadian Parliament and the securing of a $250 million fund for the Canadian Thalidomide survivors.
+Of the 56,000 members of the American Association for Justice, Mr. Raynes was the recipient of the 2019 Pro Bono Award for his leadership of the Campaign.
+In addition, Mr. Raynes and his wife Liz have funded the construction of a home to accommodate American physicians and nurses who travel to a Tanzanian medical center to provide volunteer medical services.
 Read more about Stephen’s historic case, and also follow the links to the news stories highlighting Stephen’s work.

 - American College of Trial Lawyers

 - American Board of Trial Advocates

 - American Association for Justice

 - Pennsylvania Bar Association

 - Board Member, Historical Society of the Eastern District of Pennsylvania